tsaastam/packer-centos-vagrant/README.md

 TODO next: explore using Docker to create more lightweight images to run inside each VM (for more granular control).

+(Please note that as presented these scripts are not really that secure; by "secure" I mean here mainly that the checksums are properly verified, so that the whole process can be safely and predictably replicated from start to finish.
+Proper securing of yum updates, user accounts etc is left as an exercise for the reader.)

 ## TL;DR

 ```